silva-nick/docusaurus-portfolio/README.md

  - Found a bug or want to request a new feature: _Open an Issue_
  - Is the documentation confusing: _Open a pull request on the documentation site or README.md_
  - Want to add any code: _Open a PR_
- - Looking for other ways: _Try adding docusaurus-portfolio to you're website_
+ - Looking for other ways: _Try adding docusaurus-portfolio to your website_